 And we can't forget about the Ionic's new red light and infrared sensors, which will allow the smartwatch to gauge SpO2, the amount of oxygen in your blood.
 While this won't do anything immediately, Fitbit is hoping to use this data to further down the line to track conditions like sleep apnea.

 For the Apple Watch, Series 3 adds elevation tracking, while watchOS 4 finally brings resting heart rate to the platform (unless you're using an original model).
 The software update also adds support for VO2 Max and interval training, as well as support for more workouts.
-You can also tap your Watch to gym equipment too, so you can get a more accurate reading of your activity from them, but that's incumbent on the gym equipment rolling out to gyms - which hasn't happened yet.
+You can tap your Watch to gym equipment too, so you can get a more accurate reading of your activity from them, but that's incumbent on the gym equipment rolling out to gyms – which hasn't happened yet.

-Biometrics aside, the addition of LTE might be one of the best "fitness" features Apple has added in Series 3, in that it now means you can head out for a run, cycle or swim and leave the phone behind, while still getting notifications, calls and messages.
+Biometrics aside, the addition of LTE might be one of the best "fitness" features Apple has added in Series 3, in that it now means you can head out for a run, cycle or swim and leave your phone behind, while still getting notifications, calls and messages.
 That's one thing the Ionic can't do.

 Back to the question of fitness: this is all really about potential.
 While it's not all working out of the gate, the technology inside the Ionic is built toward a long-term plan that includes things like sleep apnea and atrial fibrillation, while the Fitbit Coach platform is more in-depth than anything Apple has right now.
 The Apple Watch Series 3 is better suited to future-focused fitness abilities.
 For now, Fitbit's the winner in this category.

 Fitbit Ionic v Apple Watch Series 2: Battery